jmalbert97/CSE-522-Group/README.md

    make -C $LINUX_SOURCE ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- M=$PWD modules

 # Development Effort
    For this assignment, the team (Joe & Eric) spent about 75 hours.
-It should be noted that the team did struggle significantly, and felt in future assignments TA hours would be extremely beneficial.
-Most of the issues arose from seg faults, which required restarting the pi with every new attempt, and took up a significant amount of our debugging time.
+It should be noted that the team did struggle significantly despite best efforts to make use of course resources (piazza, slides, lectures, and others); however, they ultimatly failed to resolve the most pressing issue from seg faults.
+Those required restarting the pi with every new attempt, and took up a significant amount of our debugging time.